Jareika/ttrpg-tools-screen/readme.md

 ## Plugin API

-Other plugins can send content directly to Screen Display:
+Other plugins can send content directly to Player Screen:

 ### Send a note
 ```ts